 If you prefer an organized trip, you could join a wildlife safari.
-The safaris will bring you near creatures such as whales, the shaggy musk oxen or the king crabs near the Russian border.
-There are also several protected islands which are excellent destinations for bird watchers, like the Vega archipelago in Northern Norway or Runde in the West.
+These animal safaris will bring you near creatures such as whales, the long-haired musk oxen, or the king crabs near the Russian border.
+Several protected islands are excellent destinations for birdwatchers, like the Vega archipelago in Northern Norway or Runde in the west.

 Whales.
 These giants of the ocean visit the Norwegian coast every year, showing off for tourists and locals alike.
-In Norway, they are most commonly found along the Vesterålen coast during the summer.
+In Norway, they are most commonly found along the Vesterålen coast in the summertime.

 By joining a whale safari, you will also be able to enjoy a magnificent scenery, lots of fresh sea air, and natural surroundings guaranteed to make a lasting impression.

-Dovrefjell National Park is the only place in Norway, and one of the few places on earth, where you can see the mighty musk oxen.
-In the summer, from June to September, guided summer walking safaris are organized, and guests are virtually guaranteed an encounter with these unkempt, half-ton beasts.
+Dovrefjell-Sunndalsfjella national park is the only place in Norway, and one of the few places on earth, where you can see the mighty musk oxen.
+From June to September, you can join a guided summer walking safari, and guests are virtually guaranteed an encounter with these unkempt, half-ton beasts.

-Come face to face with the red king crab in the Barents Sea outside the coast of Finnmark.
-Afterwards you are offered a taste of the succulent meat.
+Come face to face with the red king crab in the Barents Sea off the coast of Finnmark.
+Afterwards, you can have a taste of the succulent meat.

-The meal that follows the safari is an absolute feast: Succulent pieces of crab meat together with bread, home-made dressing, and for those who desire, white wine.
+The meal that follows the safari is an absolute feast: tasty pieces of crab meat on white bread, home-made dressing, and, for those who desire, white wine.

-In the west you will have the chance of seeing divers (gaviiformes) and grebes (podicipedformes) as well as wildfowl (anseriformes) and waders (charadriiformes).
+In the west you’ll get the chance to see divers (gaviiformes) and grebes (podicipedformes) as well as wildfowl (anseriformes) and waders (charadriiformes).

-In the mountain habitats you can find species such as dotterel (charadrius morinellus), red-necked phalarope (phalaropus lobatus), horned lark (eremophila alpestris), bluethroat (luscinia svecica), Lapland bunting (calcarius lapponicus), snow bunting (plectrophenax nivalis) and if you are lucky you might see a snowy owl (bubo scandiacus).
+In the mountain habitats you can find species such as dotterel (charadrius morinellus), red-necked phalarope (phalaropus lobatus), horned lark (eremophila alpestris), bluethroat (luscinia svecica), Lapland bunting (calcarius lapponicus), snow bunting (plectrophenax nivalis) and if you are lucky, you might spot a snowy owl (bubo scandiacus).

-Northern Norway also has the biggest population in Europe of white-tailed eagles.
-From here, the species has spread to most of the Norwegian coastline, and eagles from Norway have even been brought over to help repopulate Scotland with these majestic birds.
+Northern Norway has the biggest population in Europe of white-tailed eagles.
+From here, the species has spread to most of the Norwegian coastline, and eagles from Norway have even been brought over to help repopulate Scotland with the majestic birds.